poloey/12_feni_oct_5/readme.md

 ### View [all class list](https://github.com/poloey/feni)

 # JavaScript Selector
-In javascript selector will return us string or array based on our selection.
+In javascript, selector will return us string or array.
 When we select single element like body, title, head, id it will give us string.
-When we select multiple element like html tag, class selector return us a array.
+When we select multiple element like html tag, class selector return us an array.
 We can change/mutate string return.
 Therefore in order to change array we have to change/mutate by  destructuring array into string. let string selector
 ~~~html